hzeller/timg/README.md

 #### Get repo and compile timg

+In the script below you see that the build system allows for some compile-time choices:

+  * `WITH_VIDEO_DECODING` allow for video decoding.
+Requires ffmpeg-related libraries.
+You typically want this **ON** (default)
+     * `WITH_VIDEO_DEVICE` if video decodig is selected, this allows for accessing connected video devices, e.g. you watch your webcam stream.
+  * `WITH_GRAPHICSMAGICK` This is the main image loading library so you typically want this **ON** (default).
+  * `WITH_TURBOJPEG` If enabled, uses this for faster jpeg file loading.
+     You typically want this **ON** (default).
+  * `WITH_OPENSLIDE_SUPPORT` Openslide is an image format used in scientific applications.
+Switch ON if needed.
+  * `WITH_STB_IMAGE` Compile the simpler STB image library directly into the timg binary in cases where Graphicsmagick is not suitable for dependency management reasons; output is of less quality and animated images won't work.
+You typically want this **OFF** (default) if you can use Graphicsmagick.

+You can choose these options by providing `-D<option>=ON` on the cmake command line, see below.

 ```bash
 git clone https://github.com/hzeller/timg.git  # Get repo
 cd timg  # Enter the checked out repository directory.